-Controlling source/drain series resistance within tolerable limits will become much more difficult.
+Controlling source/drain series resistance within tolerable limits will become increasingly difficult.
 Due to the increase of current density, the demand for lower resistance with smaller dimensions at the same time poses a great challenge.
 It is estimated that in current technologies, series resistance degrades the saturation current by 40% or more.
-External resistance impact on the drive current is expected to become worse with the contacted poly pitch (CPP) scaling.
-On top of this increasing interconnect resistance by scaling is expected to necessitate much lower resistance values for the device contact.
+External resistance impact on the drive current is expected to become worse with the gate pitch scaling.
+In addition, increasing interconnect resistance by scaling is expected to necessitate much lower resistance values for the device contact.
 In order to maximize the benefits of high-mobility channels in the drain current, it becomes much more important to reduce the contact resistance.
-Silicide contacts are getting off-stream in maintaining the required reduction of contact resistance with the poly pitch scaling and decreasing channel resistance with improved drive.
+Silicide contacts are failing to maintain the required reduction of contact resistance with the gate pitch scaling and decreasing channel resistance with improved drive.
 One promising reduction is achieved by metal-insulator-semiconductor (MIS) contacts, which utilize an ultra-thin dielectric between the metal and semiconductor interface.
-This reduces the Fermi level pinning and therefore reduces the Schottky Barrier Height (SBH)[15][16].
-This SBH reduction happens by the exponential decay of the metal induced gap states (MIGS) inducing charge density accumulation in the bandgap of the dielectric.
+This reduces the Fermilevel pinning and therefore reduces the Schottky Barrier Height (SBH) [19][20].
+This SBH reduction occurs from the exponential decay of the metal induced gap states (MIGS) inducing charge density accumulation in the bandgap of the dielectric.